cmbennett01/GitHub_demo/README.md

-# GitHub_demo
+# GitHub Demo

-A demo repository to practice
+A demonstration repository to practice managing a repository.